Tsukugi/Atago/README.md

 - `setProperty<T>(name: string, value: T, type?: PropertyType): void` - Set a property value
 - `addPropertyModifier<T>(propertyName: string, modifier: PropertyModifier<T>): void` - Add a modifier to a property
 - `removePropertyModifier(propertyName: string, source: string): void` - Remove a modifier from a property
+- `addTrait(trait: CharacterTrait): void` - Add a character trait to the unit
+- `removeTrait(trait: CharacterTrait): void` - Remove a character trait from the unit
+- `hasTrait(trait: CharacterTrait): boolean` - Check if the unit has a specific trait
+- `getTraits(): CharacterTrait[]` - Get all character traits of the unit
 - `update(deltaTime: number): void` - Update the unit and apply modifiers
 - `destroy(): void` - Clean up the unit